terra-campaigns/unsettled/directory/Kryptwood/PastorNoonan.md

 Was a monk at the [Middle Waters Minster](../DuskmeadowFringe/MiddleWatersMinster.md).
 Friends with [Lazlo](../DuskmeadowFringe/Lazlo.md) when both lived in the Minster.
 Friendship revived when Lazlo spent two summer months in [Hendenburgh](Hendenburgh.md) in 1025.

+Lazlo's conversation with the pastor:

+> I reassure him that whatever called the hounds, it wasn't his lack of faith.
+If anything, it was likely the villagers fears and worries that called them, and simple as they are, they saw a scapegoat in him.
+I gently remind him that such tests of faith are frequently described in many religious texts, including the mother's, which I expect he remembers.
+And that many such tests are hard if not seemingly impossible for the common man to withstand.
+(Indicating I don't blame him for finding a coping mechanism.)